anthonychl/THM/README.md

 **Service Exploit** - Exploit services on the Linux machine

-**Readable Shadow file** - eeading a shadow file and using a password to crack password hashes
+**Readable Shadow file** - Reading a shadow file and using a password to crack password hashes

 **Wrtiable etc shadow** - If the shadow file has write permissions you can modify a password any user in the file